Consortium: Airbus example

 Airbus Industries was formed in 1970 as a consortium of aerospace manufacturers.
 The retention of production and engineering assets by the partner companies in effect made Airbus Industries a sales and marketing company.
 This arrangement led to inefficiencies due to the inherent conflicts of interest that the four partner companies faced; they were both shareholders of, and subcontractors to, the consortium.
 The companies collaborated on development of the Airbus range, but guarded the financial details of their own production activities and sought to maximize the transfer prices of their sub-assemblies.

 In 2001, EADS (created by the merger of French, German and Spanish Airbus partner companies) and BAE Systems (the British partner company) transferred their Airbus production assets to a new company, Airbus SAS.
 In return, they got 80% and 20% shares respectively.
 BAE would later sell its share to EADS.

-Panavia Tornado

-The Tornado was developed and built by Panavia Aircraft GmbH, a tri-national consortium consisting of British Aerospace (previously British Aircraft Corporation), MBB of West Germany, and Aeritalia of Italy.

-The aircraft first flew on 14 August 1974 and was introduced into service in 1979–1980.
-Due to its multi-role design, it was able to replace several different fleets of aircraft in the adopting air forces.
-The Royal Saudi Air Force (RSAF) became the only export operator of the Tornado in addition to the three original partner nations.
-Including all variants, 992 aircraft were built.

 Coopetition

-Coopetition is a word coined from cooperation and competition.
-It is used when companies otherwise competitors collaborate in a consortium to cooperate on areas non-strategic for their core businesses.
+Coopetition, deriving from a portmanteau of cooperation and competition, is the word used when companies otherwise competitors collaborate in a consortium to cooperate on areas non-strategic for their core businesses.
 They prefer to reduce their costs on these non-strategic areas and compete on other areas where they can differentiate better.

 For example, the GENIVI Alliance, now called COVESA, is a not-for-profit consortium between different car makers in order to ease building an In-Vehicle Infotainment system.

 Another example is the World Wide Web Consortium (W3C), which is a consortium that standardizes web technologies like HTML, XML and CSS.